ptr727/PlexCleaner/README.md

   "VerifyOptions": {
     // Attempt to repair media files that fail verification "AutoRepair": true,
-    // Delete media files that fail repair "DeleteInvalidFiles": false,
+    // Delete media files that fail processing "DeleteInvalidFiles": false,
-    // Add media files that fail verify or repair to the FileIgnoreList setting
+    // Add media files that fail processing to the FileIgnoreList setting
     // Not required when using sidecar files "RegisterInvalidFiles": false,
     // Minimum required playback duration in seconds